Posted: Nov 01 1993 | Revised: Nov 26 2018

 A person involved in a lawsuit can ask the judge to have parts of a case file sealed.
 If the judge consents to seal parts of the record, that portion is no longer open to public viewing.
 In criminal cases, probation reports, medical information and psychiatric information are removed from the file before it is made available to the public.

-The National Center for State Courts has information on policies in other states for public access to court records.
+The National Center for State Courts has information on state policies for public access to court records.

 Divorce records are public documents and are usually considered part of court files.
 They are filed at the Superior Court clerk's office of the county in which the divorce was granted.